This is an accompanying essay to The Truish and Actual History of the World

 The truth of pre-history is rejected automatically by ego, which, when faced with radical difference, begins by caricaturing and ends by co-opting it.
 This is not a stratagem of self-defence, but the inherent behaviour of self.
 It is an abstracting, caricaturing and coopting machine.
 In its place this activity is a useful tool, but if self is all I am, I cannot perceive the nuance, ambiguity, sacrifice or sublimity of selflessness.
 This applies to nature, to great works of art, to noble political initiative, interesting periods of history, religion or just to another person.
 Everything ego touches turns to cliché.
 When faced with a reality beyond its ken, it converts it into something it knows, then either debases it (caricature) or exalts it (co-opt).

-In the case of pre-history — in a hundred thousand years of human experience which cover the entire globe and countless cultures and languages — ego sees nothing but the primitive, uncivilised eking out of life, permanent combat against nature ‘red in tooth and claw’, all against all and, in essence, people just like, only worse.
+In the case of pre-history — in a hundred thousand years of human experience which cover the entire globe and countless cultures and languages — ego sees nothing but the primitive, uncivilised eking out of life, permanent combat against nature ‘red in tooth and claw’, all against all and, in essence, people just like us, only worse.
 Or it sees a crude, undifferentiated idea of paradise, which it bolts onto a new-age ideology in whichever way helps it to advance its cause.
-The latter, sentimental, idoliser is then accurately mocked by the former, cynical, iconoclast and the truth of paradise is once again lost to the perpetual war of opposames that fills egoic discourse6.
+The latter, sentimental, idoliser is then accurately mocked by the former, cynical, iconoclast and the truth of paradise is once again lost to the perpetual war of opposames that fills egoic discourse.6

-Another example of such historical caricaturing is the middle-ages, which are routinely presented by progressives as nothing but a time of indentured slavery, grinding poverty, early death and constant misery.
-The enormous amount of free time medieval peasants enjoyed, their free access to nature and to common land, their non-alienating work, the stupendous expertise of their crafts and so on, are routinely ignored, as are the deleterious effects of the techniques and ideas that the pre-industrial modern ‘renaissance’ brought with it at the close of the medieval period; such as sense-dimming literacy, clock-regulated behaviour, greater distrust of the senses, greater self-conscious awareness of the body, greater restrictions on spontaneity (through the invention of ‘manners’), the creation of childhood, new perceptions of the externality of the natural world, usury and enclosure, greater class separation, consciousness-fragmenting specialisation (of work and of the senses) and new negative conceptions of death and of madness; all of which led to an impoverishment of ordinary people’s experience of reality.7
+Another example of such historical caricaturing is the middle-ages,7 which are routinely presented by humanist progressives as nothing but a time of indentured slavery, grinding poverty, early death and constant misery.
+The enormous amount of free time medieval peasants enjoyed, their free access to nature and to common land, their non-alienating work, the stupendous expertise of their crafts and so on, are routinely ignored, as are the deleterious effects of the techniques and ideas that the pre-industrial modern ‘renaissance’ brought with it at the close of the medieval period; such as sense-dimming literacy, clock-regulated behaviour, greater distrust of the senses, greater self-conscious awareness of the body, greater restrictions on spontaneity (through the invention of ‘manners’), the creation of childhood, new perceptions of the externality of the natural world, usury and enclosure, greater class separation, consciousness-fragmenting specialisation (of work and of the senses) and new negative conceptions of death and of madness; all of which led to an impoverishment of ordinary people’s experience of reality.8

 A critic of the above view might point out how barbaric medieval society could be, which of course is quite true.
 Nobody is suggesting we should create the conditions by which insane kings, feudal lords and sadistic inquisitions can operate — although for much of the medieval period, which, let us not forget, covers over a thousand years of a vast stretch of the globe — these conditions were absent.
 The pre-feudal communal towns of common-aid which grew into what may be one of the finest achievements of mankind — the independent medieval city — are routinely ignored by indiscriminate criticisms of the middle-ages.